jhuckaby/webcamjs/README.md

 ## QuickStart Guide

-Host the `webcam.js` and `webcam.swf` files on your web server, and drop in this HTML snippet:
+Host the `webcam.js` and `webcam.swf` files on your web server (both in the same directory), and drop in this HTML snippet:

 ```html
 	<script src="webcam.js"></script>